 There are no requirements beyond your first year; however students who remained engaged with Gateway throughout their four years at UT have earned several benefits: internship/job leads, scholarship nominations, mentoring opportunities, networking events, graduate school preparation, study abroad opportunities, and access to our resource library (e.g., books, iclickers, laptops).

-What is the UGS 303: Race in the Age of Obama course about?
+What is the UGS 303: Race in the Age of Trump course about?

 Regardless of what your major is, every student at UT-Austin must take a UGS 302 or UGS 303 class.
 Our UGS 303 course not only fulfills this core requirement but is one of the most popular and sought after UGS classes at the university.
 Last year, we had a waitlist of 63 students hoping to gain entry to the class.
 As a Gateway Scholar, you are automatically guaranteed a seat in this course.

-The class is taught by Professor of History and Senior Associate Vice President of Academic Diversity Initiatives, Dr. Leonard Moore.
-Just this past year, Dr. Moore won the Texas Exes Jean Holloway Award for Excellence in Teaching, one of the most prestigious teaching awards at the university.
+The class is taught by Professor of History and Vice President for the Division of Diversity and Community Engagement, Dr. Leonard Moore.
+In 2015, Dr. Moore won the Texas Exes Jean Holloway Award for Excellence in Teaching, one of the most prestigious teaching awards at the university.
 The class covers contemporary social topics that intersect with race, such as education, immigration, athletics, law enforcement, media, real estate, and healthcare.
 The purpose of the class is to empower you to become a critical thinker, reader, writer, and engage in intelligent conversations regardless of what your beliefs are.